 What is the win.exe location, where is it stored on my computer?

-Yes, I would remove win.exe if it was on my computer.
+We recommend removing win.exe if it’s on your computer.
 If you wish to do this, and you get an error message because you cannot access it, you should first terminate the task in your tasklist and then attempt to add it to your recycle bin again.